 Earlier this summer I stopped by my bank to cash a check.
 As soon as I entered the lobby I heard an elderly man shouting at a cashier.
-“This bank is a bunch of crooks,” he yelled, demanding the cashier to give him all of his money and close his account.
+“This bank is a bunch of crooks,” he yelled, demanding that the cashier give him all of his money and close the account.
 A petite woman, who I assumed was his wife, stood beside the man looking frustrated and embarrassed.
 I quickly realized this was a man living with some form of dementia.

 As I stood there wondering if there was something I could do to help, a woman approached from a nearby office.
-That’s when I had the opportunity to witness a textbook-perfect example of how to communicate with a person who has dementia.
+That’s when I had the opportunity to witness a textbook-perfect example of how to communicate with a person living with dementia.
 With grace and patience, she reassured and redirected the man.
 Within a few minutes, he was calmly sitting in her office enjoying a cup of coffee and a cookie.